mathiuzdev/tareas-app/README.md

     `yarn migrate:undo`

+1. **Start the server in development mode**: To run the server in development mode:

+    `npm run dev`

+    Or if using yarn:

+    `yarn dev`

+    The server will be available at [http://localhost:PORT/](http://localhost:PORT/).

+1. **Start the server in production mode**: To run the server in production mode, first build the TypeScript files and then start the server:

+    `npm run build`

+    `npm start`

+    Or if using yarn:

+    `yarn build`

+    `yarn start`

-1. **Seed the database**: If you need to insert example data into the database:
+1. **Seed the database**: (Optional)

+    If you need to insert example data into the database, you can use the seed command.
+This will add sample data, such as users, tasks, and tags, to help you get started.

     `npm run seed`

     Or if using yarn:

     `yarn seed`

+    **Example of Seed Data**: The seed data includes example users, basic tasks, and tags.
+You can find the seed data definitions in the project under the `src/database/seeders/*.js` directory.
+This sample data is helpful for testing purposes.

 ## 4. Testing
 #### Client